 Because satellite communications avoid borders and physical infrastructures such as nodes and exchanges, it is a highly secure system.
-The only part of the transmission chain that is exposed and VSAT at the other end of the scale requires a lot is in some way vulnerable is the outdoor antenna. more specialised support that is network specific.
-Service engineers and installers are not as widely The rest of the communication provision is not dependent on any intermediating elements that can available as for satellite TV and in some cases they delay, curtail or hinder the communications.
-The will not even be based in your country but cover a management and control system that is inherent to wider region.
-Although the technology is very reliable and tested, support and maintenance will satellite communications, also allows the network provider to contain or restrict the communications. be needed and may be more expensive than in the to set up a completely "walled garden" or private previous example. network infrastructure that keeps the user Internet via Satellite again, is relatively new to community safe and secure.
-All levels of security either group of support staff.
-It will probably and privacy can be managed easily and centrally, require the set up of a new and guite extensive allowing for content filtering, conditional access, support structure (including remote assistance, even pay-per-use and accounting.
+The only part of the transmission chain that is exposed and is in some way vulnerable is the outdoor antenna.
+The rest of the communication provision is not dependent on any intermediating elements that can delay, curtail or hinder the communications.
+The management and control system that is inherent to satellite communications, also allows the network provider to contain or restrict the communications, to set up a completely 'walled garden' or private network infrastructure that keeps the user community safe and secure.
+All levels of security and privacy can be managed easily and centrally, allowing for content filtering, conditional access, even pay-per-use and accounting.

-Hardware Installation and Maintenance
+Hardware installation and maintenance

 The use of advanced technologies has a certain element of risk in it because of the lack of experienced support people in the field.
 In many cases where satellite communications are used for the first time, more initial support is required.
-Networks based on terrestrial communications on the other hand are build more incrementally and allow both service provider and end user support services to become fully acquainted with all service and support issues.
+Networks based on terrestrial communications on the other hand, are built more incrementally and allow both service-provider and end-user support services to become fully acquainted with all service and support issues.

-The selection of a particular communications service (broadcast TV vs. VSAT vs. Internet via satellite for example) brings a different support requirement.

-Support for the course and content provider in the case of Broadcast TV is almost always extensively organised as an inherent part of the professional TV broadcast and satellite transmission services.
-The support service at the end user side is also commonly dealt with in the commercial sector by professional satellite installers and resellers.
-Worldwide-distributed brands of consumer equipment using common standards make interchangeability and support easy even for the end user themselves.
-Because there are no security issues around the use of receive only satellite installations, installers and technicians do not require high levels of training, and consequently there is no shortage of this expertise.
-Service to the end user is cheap.
+The selection of a particular communications service (eg broadcast TV vs VSAT vs Internet via satellite) brings a different support requirement.
+Support for the course and content provider in the case of broadcast TV is almost always extensively organised as an inherent part of the professional TV broadcast and satellite transmission services.
+The support service at the end-user side is also commonly dealt with in the commercial sector by professional satellite installers and resellers.
+Worldwide-distributed brands of consumer equipment using common standards make interchangeability and support easy even for the end-user themselves.
+Because there are no security issues around the use of receive-only satellite installations, installers and technicians do not require high levels of training, and consequently there is no shortage of this expertise and service to the end-user is cheap.